High Society (The Silver Seas album)

-High Society is the second album by the Silver Seas.
+High Society is the second album by Nashville pop rock band the Silver Seas.
 The album was originally self-released in May 2006 under the band's previous name, the Bees, then rereleased in October 2007 by Cheap Lullaby under their current name.
 The song "Catch Yer Own Train" was featured in a first-season episode of AMC's Breaking Bad and is included on the soundtrack album Breaking Bad: Music From the Original Television Series (2010).

 Track listing

 All songs written by Daniel Tashian, except where noted.